 However, when asked if that extended to his relationships with officials, he answered, “I don’t ask any politician to scratch my back.”

 The Murdochs have said hacking was allowed to continue under their noses for years because they relied on employees, lawyers and police investigations that were faulty.

-To help quell public outrage over phone hacking, Rebekah Brooks, head of the U.K. publishing unit News International, and Les Hinton, head of the Dow Jones (IYR) & Co. unit, stepped down over their involvement in the scandal.
+To help quell public outrage over phone hacking, Rebekah Brooks, head of the U.K. publishing unit News International, and Les Hinton, head of the Dow Jones (IYR:US) & Co. unit, stepped down over their involvement in the scandal.
 Brooks is among those arrested in the police probes.
 News Corp. also created the Management & Standards Committee to assist police inquiries.

 Murdoch said he was “greatly distressed that people who’ve been with me 20, 30 years, fine, great journalists, friends of mine” had been arrested, before going on to say he was “glad” his company had handed over evidence about their actions to the police.

 Rupert Murdoch also blamed the Metropolitan police for not informing the company that hacking was more extensive than first believed.
 A 2006 e-mail from the paper’s lawyer Tom Crone to its editor Andy Coulson said that Brooks was told by police there were more than 100 victims of phone hacking, and suggested that the private detective who hacked phones, Glenn Mulcaire, had “sequences of contacts” with the paper before and after his hacking attempts.